 Remove the PCIe Riser From PCIe Slots 3 and 4

-This PCIe riser is actually installed in PCIe slot 3, but it supports an M.2
+This PCIe riser is actually installed in PCIe slot 3, but it supports up

-mezzanine and up to two PCIe cards.
-The upper slot, referred to as slot 3, can
+to two PCIe cards.
+The upper slot, referred to as slot 3, can be used for

-be used for any supported PCIe card, and, therefore, is optionally populated.
+any supported PCIe card, and, therefore, is optionally populated.
+The lower

-The lower slot, referred to as slot 4, is dedicated to the internal HBA card,
+slot, referred to as slot 4, is dedicated to the internal HBA card, and,

-and, therefore is always populated.
-The internal HBA card is a field replaceable
+therefore is always populated.
+The internal HBA card is a field-replaceable

 unit (FRU).
-For instructions for servicing the internal HBA card, see Servicing the Internal HBA Card and HBA Super Capacitor (FRU)
+For instructions for servicing the internal HBA card, see Servicing the Internal HBA Card (FRU)

-Power off the server and disconnect the power cords from the power
+Power off the controller and disconnect the power cords from the

-See Extend the Server to the Maintenance Position.
+See Extend the Controller to the Maintenance Position.